bigjimmynz/bigjimmynz.github.io/README.md

 # DrivenByDevOps Blog

-This is the repo for my blog on DevOps things.
+This is the repo for my blog on Cloud Infrastructure and DevOps things.

 It is using github pages and jekyll to run.
 With a modified midnight theme and jekyll-now.